HubTou/PyLists4C/DOC.md

 If you have super-user access rights, the library will be installed system-wide.
 Else it will be installed under your HOME directory just for you.

-On GNU/Linux systems, under unpriviledged but "rootable" accounts, you just need to use [sudo](https://www.sudo.ws/) to perform a system-wide install:
+On GNU/Linux systems, under unpriviledged accounts, you just need to use [sudo](https://www.sudo.ws/) to perform a system-wide install:

 ```bash
 cd src